 Have you suffered an injury because of a dog bite in Austin?
 You may be entitled to compensation from the dog’s owner.
-The personal injury lawyers at Lorenz & Lorenz can help maximize your financial recovery.
+The personal injury lawyers at Lorenz & Lorenz, LLP can help.
 Contact our Austin law firm today to schedule a free consultation.
 When you call, we’ll review your case and explain your legal options.

 Dog Bite Statistics

 Dogs may be man’s best friend, but there’s always a risk involved when dealing with animals.

 Every year, there are more than 4.7 million reported dog bites in the United States.
 Many of those attacks happen right here in Austin and Travis County.
 In recent years, dog bite rates in the area have been on the rise.
 In 2012, there were 1,560 dog bites in the county.
 By 2015, there were 1,696 bites reported, an increase of nearly 9 percent.

 Dog bites can happen on private property, in public parks, or on the sidewalk.
 However, dog bites don’t happen in public too often.
 In fact, the vast majority of dog bites happen at the dog’s own home.
 A study of fatal Texas dog bites found that 80 percent of those attacks were at the dog owner’s property.